jonstuebe/git-fit/README.md

 ## About ##

 `git-fit` is a tool for efficiently managing your large repo assets outside of git.
-Assets are stored in S3, and tied to commits so you can have different versions of an asset across different commits.
+Assets are stored in S3.
+Metadata is stored directly in git, so you can have different versions of an asset across different commits.

 ## How It Works ##